Arriving in Atrani

 See the island off the tip of the peninsula?
 The island is pronounced KAH-pree, while kah-PREE is a type of trousers.
 Now you can speak of it as if you were a member of the cognescenti, to use yet another Italian word.

-The bus from Napoli goes down the coast below the volcano Vesuvio, then winds slowly along the north shore of the peninsula, across its tip, then back east along the south shore.
+The bus from Napoli went down the coast below the volcano Vesuvio, then wound slowly along the north shore of the peninsula, across its tip, then back east along the south shore.

-I took that bus to Amalfi, seen above.
-The ride took just about an hour and 45 minutes, southeast from Napoli along the coast, west out the north shore of the peninsula and through Sorrento, then crossing to the southern coast and east to Amalfi.
+The ride to Amalfi took just about an hour and 45 minutes, southeast from Napoli along the coast, west out the north shore of the peninsula and through Sorrento, then crossing to the southern coast and east to Amalfi.

 Here is the view from out on Amalfi's pier, as if I had arrived by boat.
 The coast road passes through Amalfi just above the beach and just in front of those buildings.